jointri/Krita-shell-audio-helper-scripts/README.md

+NOTICE: THIS REPO WILL BE OBSOLETE WHEN KRITA 5.1 IS RELEASED BECAUSE 5.1 WILL FIX THE ISSUES WITH AUDIO PLAYING.

 # Krita shell audio helper scripts (It has no name, call it whatever)
 A script to run an audio file such as .wav or .mp3 in the audio player of your choice after a 10 second countdown.